François Brisson

 François Brisson (born 9 April 1958) is a French former professional football player and manager.
-He is among the players with the most appearances in the Ligue 1, with 505 appearances to his name.
+A former winger, he is among the players with the most appearances in the Ligue 1, with 505 appearances to his name.
 As of 2021, he is a scout for Marseille.

 International career

 Brisson obtained two international caps for the France national team during the 1980s.
 He was a member of the team that won the gold medal at the 1984 Summer Olympics in Los Angeles, scoring in the gold medal game itself.

 Personal life

 François's twin brother Gilles is also a former footballer.